The Anatomy of a for Loop

 What's next?

-Before the method returns the value, it increments the value of self.idx
+Before the method returns the value, it increments the value of self.idx, ready for the next time __next__() is needed.

 This almost works.
 Let's look at the output from this code and see whether it prints out the Star Trek captains in random order: